 Are aquarium snails dangerous in an aquarium?
 Normally, they’re only dangerous if they’re allowed to multiply unchecked.
-Too many snails in a tank can harm water quality, reduce the available food supply for the fish in your tank, and/or cause damage to live plants.
+Too many snails in a tank can harm water quality, reduce the available food supply for the fish in your tank, and/or cause damage to living plants.

 Whether snails are dangerous depends on several factors, including: